 Bonnie J Scarth

-Bonnie Scarth has over 20 years experience in community leadership, academic and applied research (with over a dozen publications and conferences delivered), evaluation, health promotion, and NGO services coordination.
-During this time she has successfully managed diverse teams, multi-site projects, written and implemented short and long-term strategies, and attracted significant funding for organisations and projects.
+During this time I have successfully managed diverse teams, multi-site projects, written and implemented short and long-term strategies, and attracted significant funding for organisations and projects.

 Abstracts this author is presenting: